 The global hydraulic fracturing market was valued at USD 42.83 billion in 2015.
-Increasing E&P in unconventional oil & gas reserves especially in the shale basins is expected to remain a key factor driving market growth.
+Increasing E&P in unconventional oil & gas reserves especially in the shale basins is expected to remain a key factor driving the market growth.
 Escalating demand for primary energy in power generation, transportation, and household activities has led to increased consumption of oil & gas in major economies across the globe.

-Shifting trends towards developing unconventional reserves including shale, tight gas, tight oil, and coal bed methane (CBM) is anticipated to drive hydraulic fracturing market growth over next few years.
+Shifting trends towards developing unconventional reserves including shale, tight gas, tight oil, and coal bed methane (CBM) is anticipated to drive hydraulic fracturing market growth over the next few years.
 Application of such advanced extraction techniques has also aided E&P companies to increase the yield in low profitable regions such as deep and ultra-deep seas and the Arctic regions.
 The majority of the future fracking demand is expected to come from emerging economies including China, Argentina, Brazil, Mexico, Algeria, and Russia owing to increasing horizontal drilling projects in unconventional hydrocarbon fields.

 According to the Energy Information Agency (EIA), E&P activities in unconventional resources, such as shale gas and tight oil are expected to gain momentum over the next few years.
-This is anticipated to extend depletion of conventional reserves further by another few years due to the shift towards exploring alternate hydrocarbon reserves.
-Aforementioned factors are expected to positively impact hydraulic fracturing market growth over the forecast period.
+This is anticipated to extend the depletion of conventional reserves further by another few years due to the shift towards exploring alternate hydrocarbon reserves.
+The aforementioned factors are expected to positively impact hydraulic fracturing market growth over the forecast period.

 Stringent regulations and safety mandates by various national governments and regulatory bodies such as EPA and REACH owing to the potential environmental risk is expected to hinder the industry growth.
-Moratoriums and bans from several regional agencies of France, Romania, Tunisia and Bulgaria against hydraulic fracturing are also expected to remain a major challenge for industry participants.
+Moratoriums and bans from several regional agencies of France, Romania, Tunisia, and Bulgaria against hydraulic fracturing are also expected to remain a major challenge for industry participants.

 Plug & perf and sliding sleeves are two primary technologies used for simulation in multi-stage fracturing.
 Plug & perf was the most dominant hydraulic fracturing technique and accounted for over 80% of the global revenue in 2015.
 The technique is widely used for hydrofracturing cased holes and is expected to witness moderate growth over the forecast period.

-Sliding sleeve technology is still in development phase and is increasingly used in open-hole and naturally fractured formations.
-These two technologies are used either individually or in a combination depending upon some of the principal factors including overall cost, quality of fracture required, formation type and pore capacity.
+Sliding sleeve technology is still in the development phase and is increasingly used in open-hole and naturally fractured formations.
+These two technologies are used either individually or in a combination depending upon some of the principal factors including overall cost, quality of fracture required, formation type, and pore capacity.
 The technology segment is anticipated to grow at an estimated CAGR of 9.4% from 2016 to 2024.

 Using waterless fracturing techniques to explore unconventional petroleum reserves is expected to provide lucrative opportunities for the industry participants for future innovations.
 Waterless fracking can involve the use of propane, nitrogen or carbon dioxide.
 GasFrac Energy Services started using waterless fracturing technology using propane.
 Similarly, other companies including Canyon, Halliburton, and Marathon Oil have been using nitrogen gas & pressurized foams and guar mix as a fracking medium in several basins.
 Moreover, the new electronic monobore sliding sleeve technology system tracks the number of magnetic fracture balls present downhole in order to determine the opening time for unconventional completions.

 These technologies use less or no water and are expected to help operators and oilfield service companies to address environmental legislations imposed by various governments.
 Technological advancements to mitigate the associated environment risks and degradation are anticipated to provide key hydraulic fracturing market participants lucrative opportunities for future investments.